Oregon State Capitol: West Willson Park

 To the west of the building is Willson Park, named for Salem founder William H. Willson and sited roughly at the center of his former landholdings.
 From 1853 to 1965 it was a Salem city park.
 After the park was turned over to the state, Lloyd Bond and Associates were asked to redesign the park.
-Willson Park features the Oregon World War II Memorial, the Waite Fountain, a gazebo built in 1982, and Peter Helzer's sculpture, A Parade of Animals (1991), which was designed as a play structure.
+Willson Park features the Oregon World War II Memorial, the Waite Fountain, a gazebo built in 1982, and Peter Helzer's sculpture A Parade of Animals (1991), which was designed as a play structure.
 Waite Fountain was donated in honor of Oregon businessperson E. M. Waite in 1907 by his wife.
 The Breyman Fountain, added in 1904 as a memorial to Werner and Eugene Breyman, is at the far west end of the park.
-It was originally decorated with a statue of a soldier from the Spanish–American War and also served as a lamp post and horse trough.
+It was originally decorated with a statue of a soldier from the Spanish–American War and also served as a lamppost and horse trough.
 Today the statue holds no water and is sometimes planted with flowers.
 In 2005, a Walk of Flags feature was added that displays the flags of every state in the Union.
 In 2009, the nine flags of Oregon's federally recognized Native American tribes were added to the Walk of Flags.

 Other features on the capitol grounds include Sprague Fountain and the Wall of Water.
 The Wall of Water is located across Court Street from the main entrance.
 It was added in 1990 and has 22 nozzles shooting water 12 ft into the air in a plaza that also has slabs of stone with information about Oregon's history.
 Added in 1985, the Capitol Beaver Family sculpture represents the state animal.
 Additional features of the grounds include a peace pole donated by the Society of Prayer for World Peace, a large boulder that once lay along the Oregon Trail, a planter that spells out "Oregon" using shrubs, and a rose garden maintained by the Salem Rose Society.